mm3509/b9122/syllabus/appendix-grading.md

 - **Refactoring, conciseness, and DRY** ("Don't Repeat Yourself") (15%): for full credit, the code is well-refactored and DRY ("Don't Repeat Yourself"), no functionality is repeated twice, all functions are under 20 lines (after doc-tests and defensive programming tests).

 - **Readability** (other than rubric above on refactoring) (15%): for full credit, the code is easy to read and understand; variable, function and object names are appropriate and convey meaning; functions are clear in what they do; they follow the "happy path".
 The code is so clear in what it does that there are obviously no bugs.
+There is no extraneous code left in the assignment, for example debugging tools, or code you used to check your solution.

 - **Comments** (5%): Comments are used wisely, to convey meaning to humans (e.g., to fix bugs, to add notes to yourself later).
-For full credit, all comments follow the StackOverflow guidelines.
+For full credit, all comments follow the [StackOverflow guidelines](https://stackoverflow.blog/2021/12/23/best-practices-for-writing-code-comments/).

+If you have a question about your grade, you can contact the TA who graded this assignment for clarifications.
+If the TA made a mistake, as sometimes happens, the TA can revert the mistake.
+If the TA did not make a mistake, you can come to Office Hours or talk to me after lecture with a grade revision request.
+If we cannot find a suitable solution, the School has a grade appeal process that you can pursue; please contact the Office of Student Affairs for more information.

+Except for gross negligence by the TA, manual grades are final.
+That is, I will not consider grade revision requests.
+We can explain our grading criteria, of course, and sometimes we make mistakes (as all humans do), but we will not enter the usual "hunt for points game" after publishing grades.
+I justify to the school the expense of hiring TAs to save me grading time.
+If I have to review manually every revision request, it defeats the purpose of hiring a TA.
+Also, if I grant a revision request to one of you, for fairness I have to grant it to all of you, which partly defeats the purpose of manual grading (i.e., we might as well give those 35% of points to everyone).
+We already provide an Autograder (which, as far as I am aware, no other course at CBS provides) so you can improve your code and increase your points in automated grading; for manual grading, though, we will only read your code once, and expect it to be a polished and final version.
+In short, surely you think that's a good tradeoff to have many revisions in 65% of your grade that is automated but no revision on the remaining 35% that is manual.

+Also, please bear in mind that I drop the lowest grade out of 5 assignments, that I selected the TAs among the best students from last year's course, that I know and vetted them personally as dedicated and competent, that grading hundreds of assignments in only a few days takes at least 10 hours and that the TAs do it quickly so you can have feedback for the next assignment, and that they work hard to provide individual feedback and annotations on your code.
+My suggestion is to adopt a "growth mindset", where feedback, even negative/constructive, is a gift.
+It is an opportunity for you to improve yourself, regardless of how your colleagues did.
+That alone should be worth more than whatever points you lost and serve you well beyond programming and coursework.